marcelledantas/Angular-Studies/my-first-app/Notes.md

 Important: For events, you don't bind to onclick but only to click (=> (click)).

 The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.
 Googling for YOUR_ELEMENT properties  or YOUR_ELEMENT events  should yield nice results

+$event - argument to the method we are calling.
+It is us access to the event data

+Important: For Two-Way-Binding (covered in the next lecture) to work, you need to enable the ngModel  directive.
+This is done by adding the FormsModule  to the imports[]  array in the AppModule.

+You then also need to add the import from @angular/forms  in the app.module.ts file:

+import { FormsModule } from '@angular/forms';